 Who is Jay-Z?

-Born Shawn Corey Carter in New York City on December 4, 1969, Jay-Z grew up in Brooklyn's drug-infested Marcy Projects.
+Jay-Z is an American rapper, songwriter and producer who grew up in Brooklyn's drug-infested Marcy Projects.
 He used rap as an escape, appearing for the first time on Yo!
 MTV Raps in 1989.
 After selling millions of records with his Roc-a-Fella label, Jay-Z created his own clothing line and founded an entertainment company.
 He wed popular singer and actress Beyoncé in 2008.

 Rapper Jay-Z was born Shawn Corey Carter on December 4, 1969, in Brooklyn, New York.
 "He was the last of my four children," Jay-Z's mother, Gloria Carter, later recalled, "the only one who didn't give me any pain when I gave birth to him, and that's how I knew he was a special child."
 His father, Adnes Reeves, left the family when Jay-Z was only 11 years old.
 The young rapper was raised by his mother in Brooklyn's drug-infested Marcy Projects.